grondilu/clifford/README.md

 Minkowski plane
 ---------------

-The module exports to constant `no` and `ni` which form a null basis of a [Minkowski plane](https://en.wikipedia.org/wiki/Minkowski_plane).
+The module exports two constants `no` and `ni` which form a null basis of a [Minkowski plane](https://en.wikipedia.org/wiki/Minkowski_plane).
 This plane is orthogonal to both the Euclidean space and the anti-Euclidean space.